derfelterciano/HistDiff_Processor/README.md

 ## Major Bugs:

-- [ ] HistDiff panicks at only 1 cntrl well selected.
+- [x] HistDiff panicks at only 1 cntrl well selected.
+  - **_ISSUE:_** modify UI to format the control and well names to remove any leading zeroes.